UCB-CyberSecurity-Cohort5/elk-stack-project-MatiasCassino/README.md

 Which URL do you navigate to in order to check that the ELK server is running?
 - http://[public IP address of ELK Server]:5601/app/kibana
+ssh RedAdmin@jump-box-ip-address
+sudo docker pull [name of container] to download container sudo docker run -ti [name of container] bash sudo docker start [name of container] to start the container sudo docker attach to connect to the Ansible container Navigate to the /etc/ansible directory
+Nano hosts to configure the IP addresses within the "webserver" and "elk" groups Nano ansible.cfg to specify the remote user. ansible-playbook [name of playbook]